rDock/2006.2

 is not capable of adding explicit non-polar hydrogens,

 if none exist.
-In other words, the -allH
+In other words, the -allH option disables hydrogen removal, it does

 not activate hydrogen addition.
 You should always make sure that polar hydrogens are defined explicitly.
-If the ligand input SD file contains no explicit non-polar hydrogens, the -allH
+If the ligand input SD file contains no explicit non-polar hydrogens, the -allH option has no effect.
+Receptor protonation is controlled by the system definition prm file.

 $RBT_ROOT/bin/rDcavity

-{-r system definition .prm file
+{-r system definition .prm file}

-[-l distance from cavity
+[-l distance from cavity]

-[-b border
+[-b border]

 Exploration